githubtraining/introduction-to-github-apps/responses/01_merge-success.md

 When that event was triggered, it sent a payload of data to our app.
 Each type of event delivers a different payload template to the app.
 When customizing or creating apps, having this knowledge becomes crucial.

+## Step 5: Name the event

 Can you tell which type of event was sent back to the application when you changed the pull request header?

 ### :keyboard: Activity: Connecting actions on GitHub to events and payloads